Exploiting segmentation labels and representation learning to forecast therapy response of PDAC patients: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the European Research Council (Deep4MI - 884622), German Research Foundation, Priority Programme SPP2177, Radiomics: Next Generation of Biomedical Imaging, German Cancer Consortium Joint Funding UPGRADE Programme: Subtyping of Pancreatic Cancer based on radiographic and pathological Features.
 The funders played no role in the design or execution of the study, nor on the decision to prepare or submit the manuscript.
+We used Jakob Richter's Punkreas as basis for parts of our code (\url{https://gitlab.com/sanddorn/punkreas}).